psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 The election of mayor for the ensuing year being the first business, Mr. Estcourt in a most able but brief speech, proposed the reelection of Mr. Pittis to the civic chair, which being seconded by Mr. E. Way, was carried unanimously.
 ```

-As a reward for his service, and mid-way through his second term as Mayor of Newport, Francis Pitts, Esq., was elected Alderman of the Borough of Newport in April, 1854.
+As a reward for his service, and mid-way through his second term as Mayor of Newport, Francis Pittis, Esq., was elected Alderman of the Borough of Newport in April, 1854.

 ```{admonition} Proposing Mr. F. Pittis as Alderman, April 1854
 :class: dropdown